KernelOpsConsulting/kopsc-infra/README.md

-# kopsc-infra
+# kopsc-infrastructure
-Infrastructure automation and orchestration for KernelOpsConsulting (KOPSC)
+Infrastructure, automation and orchestration for KernelOpsConsulting (KOPSC)